The-Swarm-Corporation/ClawSwarm/README.md

 ![Banner image](images/bg.png)

-**Enterprise multi-channel AI agent platform.** One Swarms-based agent, one API—unified messaging across Telegram, Discord, and WhatsApp with optional Claude-powered reasoning.
-Built for production: gRPC gateway, prompts in code (`claw_swarm.prompts`), and 24/7 operation.
+**A smaller, lighter-weight version of [OpenClaw](https://github.com/openclaw/openclaw)**—natively multi-agent, compiles to Rust, and built on the **[Swarms](https://github.com/kyegomez/swarms) framework** and Swarms ecosystem.
+One API, unified messaging across Telegram, Discord, and WhatsApp with optional Claude-powered reasoning.
+Production-ready: gRPC gateway, prompts in code (`claw_swarm.prompts`), and 24/7 operation.
 Dockerfile included (Python 3.12).

 ---

 ## Overview

-ClawSwarm delivers a single AI agent that responds to users on Telegram, Discord, and WhatsApp through a centralized **Messaging Gateway**.
+ClawSwarm is a streamlined, multi-agent alternative to OpenClaw.
+It delivers **natively multi-agent** AI that responds to users on Telegram, Discord, and WhatsApp through a centralized **Messaging Gateway**.
 The gateway normalizes incoming messages; the **ClawSwarm Agent** (Swarms framework, configurable system prompt, Claude as a tool) processes each message and replies via a **Replier** back to the originating channel.
-Designed for reliability, security, and minimal operational overhead.
+Built on the Swarms ecosystem for reliability, security, and minimal operational overhead—with a path to **compile to Rust** for performance and deployment flexibility.

 **Key capabilities**

+- **Lighter than OpenClaw** — Smaller footprint and simpler stack; same multi-channel vision without the full OpenClaw surface area.
+- **Natively multi-agent** — Designed from the ground up for multi-agent orchestration on the Swarms framework and Swarms ecosystem.
 - **Unified ingestion** — One gRPC API for all supported channels; add or remove platforms without changing agent logic.
 - **Swarms-native agent** — Industry-standard orchestration, configurable model and system prompt, Claude available as a tool for deep reasoning and code.
+- **Compiles to Rust** — Build path to Rust for performance and deployment flexibility.
 - **Prompts in code** — Agent and Claude-tool prompts are Python strings in `claw_swarm.prompts`; override via `create_agent(system_prompt=...)` or edit the module.
 - **Production-ready** — Optional TLS, environment-based configuration, long-running agent loop suitable for systemd, Docker, or managed runtimes.